National Zoological Park (United States): National Zoological Park Police

 US National Zoological Park Police officers are specifically assigned to the National Zoo and the Smithsonian Conservation Biology Institute in Front Royal, Virginia.
 The National Zoological Park Police is one of the oldest police forces in the District of Columbia.
 According to the official National Zoo Website, the Zoological Police was one of the original five police agencies in D.C. created in 1889.
 The 163 acre National Zoo is a Smithsonian facility in the District of Columbia and is staffed 24 hours a day by full-time US National Zoological Park police officers.

-The National Zoo also maintains a 3200-acre Research facility (Smithsonian Conservation Biology Institute; SCBI) in Front Royal, Virginia; which is staffed by members of the National Zoological Park Police.
+The National Zoo also maintains a 3,200-acre Research facility (Smithsonian Conservation Biology Institute; SCBI) in Front Royal, Virginia; which is staffed by members of the National Zoological Park Police.
 NZPP officers are Federal law enforcement officers and carry full law enforcement jurisdiction within the District of Columbia and Virginia that work closely with the Metropolitan Police Department and the US Park Police, as well as other federal law enforcement agencies to include Virginia law enforcement authorities.

 Exhibits

 David M. Rubenstein Giant Panda Habitat

-The zoo's Giant Panda Habitat features three outdoor areas with animal enrichment, as well as an indoor area with a rocky outcrop, a waterfall, and viewing areas.
-The zoo's pandas, named Mei Xiang and Tian Tian, are on loan from the China Wildlife Conservation Association, and will live at the zoo until 2023.
-They are the focus of a research, conservation, and breeding program that aims to preserve the species.
-The pandas live at the David M. Rubenstein Giant Panda Habitat, a state-of-the-art indoor and outdoor exhibit.
+The zoo's state-of-the-art giant panda habitat features three outdoor areas with animal enrichment, an indoor area with a rocky outcrop, a waterfall, and viewing areas.
 The exhibit is designed to replicate the rocky, lush terrain of the pandas' natural habitat.

+The habitat's current residents are a pair of giant pandas named Bao Li and Qing Bao.
+The pandas arrived at the zoo on October 15, 2024, and after several months acclimating to their new environment, made their public debut on January 24, 2025.
+They are the newest residents at the habitat after an almost year long gap since the habitat's previous pandas, Mei Xiang, Tian Tian, and their cub Xiao Qi Ji, left the zoo for China in November 2023.
+The pandas are the focus of a research, conservation, and breeding program which aims to preserve their species.

-Mei Xiang and Tian Tian have successfully had four surviving cubs together, all by artificial insemination.
+Mei Xiang and Tian Tian, who were on loan from the China Wildlife Conservation Association, had four surviving cubs together, all by artificial insemination.
 The first was a male cub, named Tai Shan in 2005.
-Tai Shan currently lives at the Bifengxia Panda Base in Sichuan, China, taking part in Bifengxia's breeding program.
 On September 16, 2012, Mei Xiang gave birth to another cub, but the cub died six days after its birth.
-On August 23, 2013, Mei Xiang gave birth to two cubs; one, a female named Bao Bao, survived, while the other was stillborn.
-Mei delivered two cubs in August 2015; one died a few days later.
-The surviving male was given the name Bei Bei on September 25, 2015, and was on public exhibit in January 2016.
-Bei Bei traveled to China in November 2019.
-On August 21, 2020, at 6:35, Mei Xiang gave birth to a single male cub, and became the oldest giant panda to give birth in the US at 22 years old.
-On November 23, he was named Xiao Qi Ji by popular vote which translates to "Little Miracle" in English.
+On August 23, 2013, Mei Xiang gave birth to two cubs; one, a female cub, later named Bao Bao, while the other was stillborn.
+Mei Xiang delivered two cubs in August 2015, but only one survived, as the other one died a few days later.
+The surviving male was given the name Bei Bei on September 25, 2015, and was on public exhibit in January 2016 until November 2019.
+On August 21, 2020, Mei Xiang gave birth to a single male cub, Xiao Qi Ji, becoming the oldest giant panda to give birth in the US at 22 years old.